dashpay/docs/wallets/dashcore/send-receive.rst

 fee to encourage nodes on the network to prioritize your transaction.
 Choosing **InstantSend** has a similar effect, but actually relies on a different mechanism in the second layer network to speed up the transaction time.
-You can read more about InstantSend :ref:`here
-<instantsend>`.
-Choosing **PrivateSend** will send Dash from an address
-that has previously been mixed.
-You can find out more about PrivateSend and mixing :ref:`here <privatesend>`.
+Choosing **PrivateSend** will send Dash from an address that has previously been mixed.
+You can find out more about PrivateSend and InstantSend :ref:`here <dashcore-privatesend- instantsend>`.

 Let’s try an example.
 Say you have received an invoice which you now want to pay with Dash.
 The writer of the invoice has included a Dash